Odin-SMR/qsmr/Settings/q_fields.rst

    when doing the actual inversion.
 The settings are applied by various functions and if you are using individual functions of Qsmr you need to figure out what settings that have an effect or not.
-For example, the fields TB_SCALING_FAC and TB_CONTRAST_FAC are not apllied directly when loading the data, but are applied on the L1B data by a special function.
+For example, the fields TB_SCALING_FAC and TB_CONTRAST_FAC are not applied directly when loading the data, but are applied on the L1B data by a special function.

 ~~~~~